Love and Logic

 The Love and Logic Institute, Inc., developed training materials designed to teach educators and parents how to experience less stress while helping young people learn the skills required for success in today’s world.
 This approach is called Love and Logic and is based on the following two assumptions:

-This model has been used by parents and teachers for 30 years and has been applied to a wide range of situations.
+This model has been used by parents and teachers and has been applied to a wide range of situations.

 Essential Components